-My name is Marko and originally I come from Central Europe.
-I grew up between Slovenia, Slovakia and Czech Republic, but I prefer to say I’m European.
+My name is Marko and I prefer to say I’m European.
 I can’t identify just with one culture, I was raised in a multi-cultural environment and whole my life I have been moving from country to country.

-My family told me I was a very courious and restless kid, and as an adult I still feel as courious as ever and relentless in pursuit of discovery.
+My family told me I was a very curious and restless kid, and as an adult I still feel as curious as ever and relentless in pursuit of discovery.
 My parents always travelled a lot and lived in many different places, so I guess I have that in my blood.
 I’ve always enjoyed travelling, getting to know new places and people.

 It also became evident when I grew up and finished my studies, I wanted to travel the world.
 So first I moved to Belgium, then Spain, back to Belgium again and then the UK.
 Each of these places has left some impact on me and my personality, so I always say I acquired some good traits from each place I lived in.
 I feel European exactly because of having lived in 6 different European countries and having spent extended periods of time in several others.
 I’ve also travelled around Europe a lot and by now know the continent quite well.

 From Europe to Bangkok, Mexico City, and all the way to New York

 After Europe became too small for me, I moved to Bangkok, which made me feel even more European.
 It is interesting how us Europeans see so many cultural differences between each nation/country, which make the small continent of Europe very interesting, but outside we can all of a sudden feel more connected to each other as Europeans.